 Announcement My pottery is hand built and carved.
-No two pieces are exactly alike!
-I think of my work as perfectly imperfect.
-Have a good time - write with questions!
+No two pieces are exactly alike and I think of my work as perfectly imperfect.
+Have a good time - please write with questions!

 My pottery is hand built and carved.
-No two pieces are exactly alike!
-I think of my work as perfectly imperfect.
-Have a good time - write with questions!
+No two pieces are exactly alike and I think of my work as perfectly imperfect.
+Have a good time - please write with questions!

 Handmade Pottery for Everyone!

-As I drink my coffee from a handmade mug, I'm having a conversation with the mug's maker.
-I'm learning about intentions and difficulties overcome, about the potter's thoughts on design and color, and about whether the maker is concerned with my comfort and pleasure.
-You know, we sort of chat and that is satisfying.
+As I drink my coffee from another potter's handmade mug, I'm having a conversation with the mug's maker.
+I'm learning about intentions and about challenges met and overcome.
+I can begin to understand that potter's thoughts on design and color, and about whether the maker is concerned with my comfort and pleasure.
+You know, we chat, the mug, the maker and I. And that is satisfying.

 I am delighted to make my work with my hands, knowing that soon it will be in your hands.